-If you are trying to keep your horizontal fence within a budget, you may want to consider a softwood.
-Ipe runs about $280 to $350 per 6-foot by 6-foot panel—fence boards only.
-Western red cedar fence boards cost around $30 to $60 to cover the same area.
+The cheapest way to build a horizontal fence is to consider a softwood for your building material.
+For a point of reference, hardwood ipe runs about $280 to $350 per 6-foot by 6-foot panel—fence boards only.
+Western red cedar, a softwood, costs about $30 to $60 to cover the same area.

-Softwood fence boards are prone to sagging if they absorb water for a long period of time.
-While some softwoods are left untreated for vertical fences, it is crucial that they be sealed for horizontal fences.
+Softwood fence boards are prone to sagging if they absorb water for an extended period.
+While some softwoods are left untreated for vertical fences, they must be sealed for horizontal fences.
 Regular sealing will help preserve softwood fence boards.

 Equipment / Tools

 - 12 Fence boards, 6-foot by 6-inch by 1-inch nominal

 How to Build a Horizontal Fence

 Locate the Fence

 Call 811 ahead of time to have any underground utilities located and marked with washable paint.
 The fence should be located on level ground.
 Mark the location of the fence post holes with stakes.
 They should be placed exactly 6-1/4 feet away from each other.

 The ground around the fence should be clear, level, dry, and free of brush.
 Clear brush and debris with a rake.
 Level out the ground with a shovel.